 - The employer must fail to either establish reach stacker/pedestrian lanes or to enforce the restrictions.
 Employers govern the activities of each and every person on the work premises.
 Employers can not assume that operators nor pedestrians know the dangers of the workplace.
 The employer must, therefore, educate operators and pedestrians and take affirmative steps to separate reach stacker travel from pedestrian travel.
 The employer, ultimately, has the means at its disposal to prevent reach stacker/pedestrian accidents.
 Accidents do not just happen, they are caused by someone.
 Likewise, safety does not just happen, it is caused by someone.

-Pedestrian runover accidents are among the most tragic workplace accidents.
-The only reliable way to prevent these accidents is to ergonomically design the environment so that pedestrians and reach stackers cannot cross paths and for operators to always follow the OSHA rules to:
+Pedestrian crossing incidents are among the occupational hazards.
+The only reliable way to prevent this is to ergonomically design the environment so that pedestrians and stackers cannot cross and so that operators always follow OSHA rules to: